 This means, above all, the ability to give and receive constructive criticism.
 A team cannot function when team members do not feel comfortable to talk about their own as well as the other member’s weaknesses and areas of improvement.
 The goal of the team is always the upmost priority, and no team member should take offense in constructive criticism.

 By reassessment in teamwork, we mean the analysis and optimization of the relationships within a team.
 Regular and deliberate reassessment provides insights into matters of teamwork and organization.
 So, the relationships within the team need to be reevaluated and worked on constantly.

 • If a team is made up of members who know their strengths, they will bring their most important assets into the team and vision statement, which guarantees the best results.

 • Having great teamwork skills should also be a priority because they are not a skill someone has or not, but they can be acquired.
 If one has trouble working in a team, it is possible to achieve improvements with time and effort.

 • Successful teamwork results in employees working together much more efficiently.
 By splitting up tasks, the workload is not on one single person, but divided between several.
 This takes pressure off the individual, and people are much more likely to meet their goals and follow through with their tasks.

 • Working together as a team also opens up opportunities to learn from other team members.
 Especially new employees can profit from working on projects with more experienced team members.
 In contrast, the more experienced employee can profit from the fresh ideas of the new employee.

 How to improve teamwork skills

-As mentioned above, being a good team worker is not a skill one either has or not but that it can be acquired and practiced over time.
+As mentioned above, being a good team player is not a skill you either have or don’t have, but one that can be acquired and practised over time.

 • Encouraging feedback: Identifying one’s own strengths and weaknesses is not always that easy, which is why one should ask a colleague or team member for honest feedback.
 Going from there, one can focus on their strengths while working on improving possible weaknesses.